stillnurs/fast-api-react.js-microservices/README.md

 ### Postman or UI

-You can test back-end apps by using a Postman or other equivalent tools Or you can use UI written in ReactJs to test it in [http://localhost:3000](http://localhost:3000)
+You can test back-end apps by using a Postman or other similar tools Or you can use UI written in ReactJs to test it in [http://localhost:3000](http://localhost:3000)